gilcrest/oplint/README.md

 ### oplint -missing flag

-Optionally, oplint can report diagnostics on any functions that return an error, but do not have an op constant defined.
+Optionally, `oplint` can also report functions that return an error, but do not have a constant named `op` defined.

 ```sh
 $ cat foo.go